UCAS Deadlines & Key Dates: Your Complete Timeline for Applying to University

 What happens if I miss the 15 October deadline?

-If you miss this deadline, you’ll need to wait until the next application cycle unless your chosen university offers flexibility.
+You'll need to wait until the next application cycle unless your chosen university offers flexibility.

 Can I apply to more universities after submitting my application?